 "I would be a doctor.
 The human body is so fascinating and complex and the learning never ends especially with all of the ongoing advances in medicine."

-Bruce's Favorite Zoo Animal and Why:
+Beth's Favorite Zoo Animals and Why:

 As operations manager of the Milwaukee County Zoo (MCZ), Karl oversees the Zoo's concession, merchandise, visitor services, grounds, horticultural, house keeping and maintenance departments, including over 300 employees and a $10 million budget.